 Immerse yourself in a light show

-Inspired by fire, ice and light, Northern Lights is a drive thru art exhibit running until Jan.
-8, featuring immersive light installations, holiday decor and plenty of photo ops.
+Inspired by the sounds and sights of the season, Holiday Nights of Lights is running until Jan.
+7 and features immersive light installations, holiday decor and plenty of photo ops.
 A perfect winter break activity for kids who are the type to do their own exploring, make sure to put this dazzling Toronto show on your list.

 Bundle up and get ready for an epic adventure at one of the many hills around Toronto.
 There are plenty of kid-friendly slopes for every skill level, including the hills at Trinity Bellwoods (790 Queen St. W.), Withrow Park (725 Logan Ave.) and Bickford Parks and Christie Pits (400 Grace St. & 750 Bloor St. W.).

 Tour a museum